 The Fort Worth Active Transportation Plan (ATP) serves as an update to the Bike Fort Worth Plan and the Walk Fort Worth Plan, and it is Fort Worth's first ever citywide trails master plan.
 Each of these elements supports access to the city's transit network.
 "Access to transit" refers to a priority woven into all of the modal networks.

-to transit.
+Each element prioritizes connections to transit.